cbodden/irc-bashbot/README.md

-# aws-irc-bashbot
+# irc-bashbot
-An irc chatbot written in bash to give out aws info
+An irc bot written in bash with dynamic libraries